Connecting my Wii U Gamepad to my computer with libdrc

 Closing thoughts

-Right now, libdrc is a mess that is painful to build and barely works.
-The performance is abysmal.
-With the advent of Famidawg's development of Chocolate, and Moonlight running at 60fps at Gamepad resolution for most applications I've put it through, libdrc is more of a novelty than anything else.
+Right now, connecting your Gamepad to your computer is a bit of a difficult task.
+With the advent of Famidawg's development of Chocolate and Moonlight running at 60fps at Gamepad resolution for most applications I've put it through, libdrc is more of a novelty than anything else.

 On that note, I want to thank and draw your attention to Famidawg's work on Chocolate.
 The community has been super helpful and I'm super excited for a much easier and better solution to come out.